Treating Chronically Traumatized Children with the Sleeping Dogs method

 About the trainer

 Arianne Struik is a Clinical Psychologist, Family Therapist and EMDR Consultant, originally from the Netherlands and director of the Institute for Chronically Traumatized Children (ICTC) from which she provides specialized trauma treatment in remote areas, as well as workshops, training, supervision and research.
 She developed the award-winning Sleeping Dogs method, described in the book Treating Chronically Traumatized Children and teaches internationally on the treatment of trauma and dissociation in children.
-She is member of the ESTD Child and Adolescent Committee and the Australian Psychological Society EMDR Interest Group national committee.
+She is member of the ESTD Child and Adolescent Committee.